Abhijit Banerjee: Awards

 The Nobel Prize was a major recognition for their chosen field - Development Economics, and for the use of Randomised Controlled Trials.
-It evoked mixed emotions in India, where his success was celebrated with nationalistic fervour while approach and pro-poor focus were seen as a negation of India’s current government’s ideology as well as broader development discourse.
+It evoked mixed emotions in India, where his success was celebrated with nationalistic fervour while his approach and pro-poor focus were seen as a negation of India's current government's right-wing ideology as well as broader development discourse.

+Banerjee's achievement of the Nobel Prize was received with a cold shoulder by the right-wing Bharatiya Janata Party, which is in power at the Union level in India, because he was one of the economists that were consulted by Rahul Gandhi in formulating an basic-income support scheme called NYAY, which was the main electoral promise of the Indian National Congress in the 2019 Indian general election.
+In response to his criticism of the Union government's handling of the country's economy, Commerce & Industries Minister Piyush Goyal, while speaking on Banerjee's receiving of the Nobel Prize on Twitter, stated that Banerjee's economic theories are based on a leftist viewpoint and by voting for the BJP, the Indian masses have 'totally rejected' his thoughts.
+BJP leader Rahul Sinha, who had served as the state BJP president in Banerjee's native state of West Bengal, downplayed his achievements and alleged Anti-Indian sentiment on the part of the Nobel Committee for awarding Banerjee, who married Esther Duflo a non-Indian person, shortly a year after divorcing his Indian wife.

 He was awarded the Doctor of Letters (Honoris Causa) by the University of Calcutta in January 2020.

 Abhijit Banerjee and Esther Duflo received the Golden Plate Award of the American Academy of Achievement in September 2022.